National Relief Network (NRN)

 Through our program, we have been able to and will continue to introduce volunteerism to thousands of teens and adults who will make volunteering a part of their lifestyles for decades to come.

 The mission of the NRN-CSD is to offer student volunteers a broad spectrum of volunteer opportunities that focus on but are not limited to, assisting elderly or impoverished families to improve their lives while teaching the values of giving and enriching the lives of volunteers across America.

 The NRN CSD is the alternative volunteer opportunities sector of the National Relief Network Family of Companies.
 We focus on offering a multitude of volunteer opportunities from helping economically disadvantaged families to extremely popular eco-volunteerism trips including coastal and wetlands restoration, helping to clear state and national trail systems, and rebuilding wildlife and marine animal habitats following disasters such as the BP oil spill where our volunteers replanted more than 125,000 cypress trees in the wetlands along coastal Louisiana.

 Community Service Division (CSD)

 Your generous donation to the National Relief Network helps our student volunteers bring much needed aid to families recovering from major natural disasters.
 Families who are struggling to not only rebuild their homes but also their lives.
-Your generous donation will also help shape the future of our student volunteers.
-Your support helps our student volunteers come to a clear understanding of what's important in life.
+Your donation will also help shape the future of our student volunteers.
+Your support helps our student volunteers gain a clear understanding of what's important in life.
 They learn it's absolutely not the end of the world when texting won't work on their cell phone or when their "stupid" car won't start.
 Students learn as long as family and friends are safe in the aftermath of a natural disaster the loss of a car, or a place of employment, or even a home is simply something that can be replaced.
 They learn the most important stuff in life isn't stuff at all.
 They come to a clear understanding the most important thing in life...

 is their family and friends.